dhall-lang/dhall-lang/standard/imports.md

-... and the child import can reuse custom headers from the parent import if the child is a relative import
+... and the child import can reuse custom headers from the parent import if the child is a relative import:

     path₀ </> path₁ = path₂